Is the Round 3 Deadline Less Risky This Year?

 The round 3 deadline window is nearly upon us.
 While the final round is the biggest gamble of the application cycle, schools have that round for a reason.
 Typically, they use it to admit those stellar students that add something special to their classes.

 Successful applicants might have unusual work experience, substantial community service, a diverse background, compelling leadership examples, unique or uncommon interests outside of business, or entrepreneurial success of some sort.

 Here’s a sampling of reactions from the admissions teams at well-ranked MBA programs on whether round 3 is a viable option for applicants.

 UV Darden School of Business

-The round 3 deadline at Darden is coming up on April 6, 2020.
-With that in mind, the adcom addressed a few common myths on their admissions blog earlier this month.
+Darden announced rolling round three deadlines earlier this year in response to the massive layoffs affecting the tech industry and beyond.
+Upcoming deadlines hit on April 1 and May 1, 2023.
 Like most schools, Darden welcomes strong applicants to apply in the later round.
 They understand personal circumstances may have prevented you from applying sooner.

 Candidates applying during the round 3 deadline should also know that Darden still offers merit scholarships to later applicants.
 But, the school has a finite amount of money to award, and naturally, there is less available later in the cycle.

-Finally, the school has an answer for MBA hopefuls who are on the fence and wonder whether they should wait until next year.
+Darden also has an answer for MBA hopefuls on the fence and wondering whether they should wait until next year.
 “If you have the time and resources, there is almost no reason not to apply,” Dodson writes.

 Michigan Ross School of Business